 Citizens of a country where English is an official language do not need to document English proficiency.

-Requirements for EU applicants
+Requirements for Danish applicants

-- Upper secondary school leaving certificate
+- Upper secondary school leaving certificate or relevant vocational education

-- English on a level equivalent to Danish upper secondary school C-level
+- English on C-level

 Explanation of the Danish levels system

 In Danish upper secondary education, subjects are placed in a system of levels in relation to the subject's scope and depth.
 A-level is the highest, and C-level the lowest level.
-As a general rule, the level system is structured in such a way that:

 To document fulfillment of our specific requirements, you can fill out this form, which shows the hours of instruction of every needed subject.
 The verification form must be stamped and signed by your previous school in order to be accepted.
 The form must be submitted with your application at optagelse.dk.